 The philosophy guiding the DASM certification recognizes that Agile cannot be implemented with a cookie-cutter approach.
 Instead, it offers a comprehensive arsenal of tools from which practitioners may select according to the particular demands and problems of their organization.

-The certification is a journey which I have walked many professionals through and it provides a clear route to understanding the basics of Scrum.
+The certification is a journey that I have walked many professionals through, and it provides a clear route to understanding the basics of Scrum.

 The basic training incorporates:

-CSM training helps enhance skill in applying practical aspects of Scrum and its fundamentals because it focuses on real world implementation through exercises, simulations, and case studies.
+CSM training helps enhance skills in applying practical aspects of Scrum and its fundamentals because it focuses on real-world implementation through exercises, simulations, and case studies.
 You won't just learn the 'what', but the 'how'.

-The CSM exam itself entails 50 multiple choice questions to be answered in 60 minutes.
+The CSM exam itself entails 50 multiple-choice questions to be answered in 60 minutes.
 You need to achieve at least 74 percent in order to pass.
-While the content may present some challenges, it is the reliance on Scrum being practiced within a framework of critical thinking which is most demanding.
+While the content may present some challenges, it is the reliance on Scrum being practiced within a framework of critical thinking that is most demanding.

-Most successful candidates spend 2-3 weeks studying after the training course, complete their practice exams and participate in group study session to solidify their understanding.
+Most successful candidates spend 2-3 weeks studying after the training course, complete their practice exams, and participate in group study sessions to solidify their understanding.

 In my opinion, the most distinguishing feature of DASM is the versatility it offers for agile implementation across various complex organizational constructs.